DesktopX

 Desktop Objects

-At the most basic level, DesktopX gives Windows users the capability to have live objects on their desktops.
+At the most basic level, DesktopX gives Windows users the ability to have live objects on their desktops.
 These live objects can be of any size or shape.
 They can also respond to user input or system events.
 This makes them ideal for creating "super icons" that can be everything from simple system monitoring to animated icons.

 For example, creating an animated "icon" (object) with DesktopX is very easy.
 A user creates a series of frames in their favorite graphics package, saves it as a .BMP or .PNG and then in DesktopX points to that image and tells DesktopX how many frames of animation there are and how fast to play it.
 The user now has an animated icon.
 Similarly, DesktopX objects can respond to messages.
 Instead of "My Computer" being merely a static icon, a DesktopX object of my computer might change color depending on CPU temperature or disk space available.
 The email icon might change how it looks or play a sound when there is email waiting.